JuliaPhylo/PhyloNetworks.jl/docs/src/man/snaq_plot.md

 ```
 when viewing these result files with `less`
 within Julia, use arrows to scroll down and type `q` to quit viewing the files.
-The file `net1.networks` contains a list of networks obtained from
+The file `net1.networks` contains a list of networks that are slight modifications
-the estimated network, `net1`, by changing the direction of each hybridization,
+of the best (estimated) network `net1`.
+The modifications changed the direction
-and by moving
+of one reticulation at a time, by moving the placement of one hybrid node to another
-the placement of the hybrid node to another node inside the cycle,
+node inside the same cycle.
-along with its pseudolikelihood score.
+For each modified network, the pseudolikelihood score was calculated.

 The function name `snaq!` ends with ! because it modifies the argument `raxmlCF`
 by including the expected CF. Type `?` then `snaq!` to get help on that function.